lightstreams-network/docs/content/guides/lightchain-node-setup/_index.md

 To run a lightchain node you only need to run the following command:
 ```
-lightchain run --datadir="${HOME}/.lightstreams-mainnet"
+lightchain run --datadir="${HOME}/.lightchain"
 ```

-After the command is executed the Lightstreams node will proceed with the synchronization.
+After the above ommand is executed the Lightstreams node will proceed with the synchronization.
+It would take up to several minutes, so it is time to take request your first [__free tokens__](/getting-started/quick-start/#get-free-testing-tokens) for _Sirius_ network.

 Once the node is synchronized we should leave node running in order to interact with the blockchain.

-Lightstreams also provides a [block explorer](https://explorer.mainnet.lightstreams.io) to see which is the current state of the blockchain.
+Lightstreams also provides two block explorers, one for the [MainNet](https://explorer.mainnet.lightstreams.io) and another for [Sirius](https://explorer.sirius.lightstreams.io), to see which is the current state of the blockchain.
+The block explorer code is [open-sourced](https://github.com/lightstreams-network/lightchain-explorer), so in case you decide to use
+_standalone_ you could also run a local instance of it.

 #### Help